aws/aws-advanced-go-wrapper/docs/user-guide/UsingTheGoWrapper.md

 ## Getting a Connection

 The AWS Advanced Go Wrapper is an implementation of Go's database/sql/driver interface.
-You only need to import the driver and can use the full database/sql API then.
+You only need to import the wrapper and can use the full database/sql API then.

 Use `"awssql"` as `driverName` and a valid DSN as `dataSourceName`.